Updated: October 29, 2022

 This is one of the easiest ways of drip irrigation.
 Replace soda or any plastic bottle caps with a cone watering spike and push it inside the soil near the tomato plants.

-You can also control the water flow using the key, attached with the watering spike.
+You can also control the water flow using the key attached to the watering spike.

 Search your local gardening store or online shops for this watering spike.